brzuchal/exception-fixer/README.md

 Contributions to the package are always welcome!

-* Report any bugs or issues you find on the [issue tracker].
+* Report any bugs or issues you find on the [issue tracker](https://github.com/brzuchal/exception-fixer/issues).
-* You can grab the source code at the package's [Git repository].
+* You can grab the source code at the package's [git repository](https://github.com/brzuchal/exception-fixer).

 ## License

-All contents of this package are licensed under the [MIT license].
+All contents of this package are licensed under the [MIT license](LICENSE).